Major Lazer

-Major Lazer is an American electronic dance music DJ trio, which includes record producer Diplo, and DJs Walshy Fire and Ape Drums.
-It originates from Kingston, Jamaica, and was founded in 2008 by Diplo and Switch, with Switch leaving after three years in 2011.
+Major Lazer is an American electronic dance music and DJ group, which includes record producer Diplo, and DJs Walshy Fire, Ape Drums and vocalist America Foster.
+They were founded in 2008 by Diplo and Switch, with Switch leaving after three years in 2011.
 He was then replaced by both Jillionaire and Walshy Fire.
 In June 2019, Jillionaire left the group and was replaced by Ape Drums.
-Its music spans numerous genres, mixing reggae with dancehall, reggaeton, soca, house and moombahton.
+In 2025, British-Jamaican artist and Internet personality America Foster joined the group.
+Their music spans numerous genres, mixing reggae with dancehall, ReggaeEDM, reggaeton, soca, house and moombahton.

 Major Lazer has released four full-length albums: Guns Don't Kill People...
 Lazers Do in 2009, Free the Universe in 2013, Peace Is the Mission in 2015, and Music Is the Weapon in 2020.
 They have also released six EPs, including Apocalypse Soon in March 2014, which featured vocal contributions from Pharrell Williams and Sean Paul, and Know No Better in 2017, which featured appearances from Camila Cabello, Quavo, Travis Scott, and J Balvin, among others.
 Major Lazer has also notably produced Reincarnated, the debut reggae album by Snoop Dogg under his "Snoop Lion" persona.
 In March 2018, Billboard ranked Major Lazer at number five on their 2018 Billboard Dance 100 ranking of dance musicians.